fastcode-ose/www.fastcode.org/src/get-involved/join-us.md

 layout: layouts/page.njk
 sidebar: toc
 title: Join Fastcode
+tagline: Help advance the practice of software performance engineering.
 eleventyNavigation:
   key: Join Fastcode
   order: 98
 ---

-The OpenCilk team is part of Fastcode, an open-source community dedicated to advancing software performance engineering (SPE) -- making software run fast or otherwise consume few resources such as time, storage, and energy.
-This survey invites you to become part of Fastcode and help guide next steps for the community.
-Results of the survey will be used to create a short summary report about opportunities in SPE community-building, which will be shared with respondents and used to promote activity and investment in SPE.
+Fastcode is an open-source community dedicated to advancing software performance engineering (SPE) -- making software run fast or otherwise consume few resources such as time, storage, and energy.
+This form invites you to become part of Fastcode and help guide next steps for the community.
+Results of the form will be used to guide Fastcode activities and investments in SPE.
 Thanks for your input!

 <div id="mc_embed_shell">